adityasaky/gittuf-ndss-eval/README.md

 First, a repository owner (with key `root`) creates a gittuf-enabled repository and delegates trust in the policy to two developers (with keys `developer1` and `developer2`, respectively).
 To prevent a single developer from making changes themselves, the threshold for policy metadata signatures is set to two.
+That is, both developers need to authorize changes to the policy by signing the rule file.

 Developer 1 and 2 initialize and set a rule to protect the main branch in the policy, with both developers signing off on the change.